What Is An ETF?

 They are similar in this regard to mutual funds, however, ETFs can be traded throughout the day, with their price continuously changing as a result.
-Mutual funds, meanwhile, are only traded at the based on their price at the end of each day.
+Mutual funds, meanwhile, are only traded based on their price at the end of each day.

 What makes ETFs so popular – and especially appealing to new investors – is that they are passively managed.
-This means a fund manager simply needs to ensure each ETF they manage tracks or follows its specified stock index.
+This means an ETF fund manager simply needs to ensure each ETF they manage tracks or follows its specified stock index.
 One of the most popular stock market indexes is the American S&P 500 – which tracks the performance of 500 large companies (such as Apple, Microsoft, Amazon and Facebook) from various stock exchanges in the US.

-How Do I Buy ETFs?
+How Do I Buy ETFs in Australia?

 Because ETFs are traded in the same way as stock, you’ll need to use an online broker to make your transactions.
-Many brokers that offer stock trading should also offer ETF trading, and it’s worth knowing that different online brokers may charge handling, or brokerage, fees, so this is something you’ll need to look into and take into account before you part with any money.
+Many brokers that offer stock trading should also offer ETF trading, and it’s worth knowing that different online brokers may charge handling or brokerage fees, so this is something you’ll need to look into and take into account before you part with any money.

-You may also want to check to see if your broker of choice offers a mobile application so that you can make trades on-the-go.
+You may also want to check to see if your ETF broker of choice offers a mobile application so that you can make ETF trades on-the-go.
 It might not be a dealbreaker for some, but it could be a handy feature to have.

 Best ETFs To Buy

-Naturally, nobody wants to make a bad investment, so rather than listen to the advice of your kooky uncle who only appears at family gatherings, we’ll be bringing you the top picks of Zac Angove, Private Wealth Advisor at Seneca Financial Solutions, and his analysis on each one.
+Naturally, nobody wants to make a bad investment, so rather than listen to the advice of your kooky uncle who only appears at family gatherings, we’ll be bringing you the top ETF picks of Zac Angove, Private Wealth Advisor at Seneca Financial Solutions, and his analysis on each one.

 A Word From Zac

 Despite being your biggest asset, your ability to earn money through time, known as your ‘human capital’, is widely underappreciated.
-The younger you are, chances are you will have substantially more ‘human capital’ than you do financial capital (cash, assets).
+The younger you are, the chances are you will have substantially more ‘human capital’ than you do financial capital (cash, assets).

 You might not realise it, but there is an ever-increasing threat to your biggest asset as companies develop technology to save costs and fix problems (that they previously paid people like you to fix!)
 Robotics, artificial intelligence, machine learning, and digitisation are negatively impacting your human capital balance.
 One way to offset or hedge this risk is to deploy some of your financial capital into technology investments.